cmpe295-smart-city-traffic-ai-platform/DCRNN_PyTorch_Modified/README.md

 number of RNN units, and maximum diffusion steps.
 Afterwards, we did an ablation study by removing part of the network to see how if affects the accuracy of the model.
-We also did another study by repositioning the selected sensors to different parts of the studied area in 5 different scenarios to identify how the location of
+We also did another study by repositioning the selected sensors to different parts of the studied area in 5 different scenarios to identify how the location of sensors and their distance can affect the model’s accuracy.

-## overshooting.
-This can be caused by too large of a learning rate.
-Still, the MAE score

-is the best out of the models we have tried, likely due to the fact that it is the easiest to predict only 5 minutes into the future.
-Conclusively, the standard deviation between the MAE values retrieved through early stopping, solidifies the claim that th e training method employed is robust.

-sensors and their distance can affect the model’s accuracy.
 Finally, due to the shortcoming in the original paper, we did a sensitivity analysis to see how robust are the results and how sensitive is the model against different runs of the same scenarios with the same settings.

 ## Contributions